realworldocaml/book/en/functors.md

 syntactically heavyweight than ordinary functions.
 For one thing, functors require explicit (module) type annotations, which ordinary functions do not.
-Technically, only the type on the input is mandatory, although in practice, it's good practice to constrain the module returned by the functor, just as one typically uses an `mli`, even though it's not mandatory.
+Technically, only the type on the input is mandatory, although in practice, you should usually constrain the module returned by the functor, just as you should use an `mli`, even though it's not mandatory.

 The following shows what happens when we omit the module type for the output of the functor.